 License/Price: Freemium model.
 Offers a free tier with limited scans and features, while advanced capabilities and enterprise support are available through paid plans.

-5. Amazon Q Developer
+Where Amazon Q Developer still fits

-Key features of Amazon Q Developer
+Amazon Q Developer ratings and reviews:

-6. PagerDuty
+5. PagerDuty

 With AI and machine learning at its core, particularly in the Event Intelligence module, PagerDuty goes beyond simple alerting by detecting patterns, suppressing noise, and offering intelligent guidance during outages.
 PagerDuty bridges monitoring systems with human responders, automating alert triage and providing real-time decision support.

-Key features of PagerDuty
+Key features of PagerDuty:

 Website: https://www.pagerduty.com